samuelgozi/nano-schema/README.md

 });
 ```

-As you can see in the later examples, the differance is significant.
+As you can see in the later examples, the difference is significant.
 But the verbose syntax is needed because sometimes we need to add constrains to the fields.

 ## What types are supported?